What is Vitamin D and Why Do You Need It?

 Vitamin D deficiency is a common problem in pediatrics especially for people who have an insufficient amount of sun exposure, have a chronic illness, and are on chronic medications.
 But most people are not aware of it because the symptoms are often subtle and non-specific.
 However, this does not mean that Vitamin D deficiency cannot be prevented or managed.

 If you think your child may have Vitamin D deficiency, talk to your pediatrician about it.
-You can visit Pediatric California Associates.
+You can visit Pediatric Associates California.
 They provide preventative care and also caters to the complex medical needs of children with a chronic illness.
 You can schedule an appointment with Dr. Caceres or Dr. Garcia at (559) 728-4133 (Fresno office) or (559) 673-6085 (Madera office).